jangroth/aws-certification-notes/solutions-architect-professional.md

 * Cognito User Pools
   * Client authenticates with Cognito
   * Client passes the token to API Gateway
-  * API Gateway knows out-of-the-box how to verify to token
+  * API Gateway knows out-of-the-box how to verify the token

 <a name="5_8_4"></a>
 ### [↖](#5_8)[↑](#5_8_3_2)[↓](#5_9) Logging, Monitoring, Tracing